 What one needs to remember, and that includes myself, is that film producers usually require “spec scripts” or scripts written with the intent of soliciting work.

+This may come as a shock.
 I’d sooner have my original story made for the big screen, but it does not work that way I come to find out.